HANNAHLEE345/HANNAHLEE345.github.io/index.md

 **3rd Update**

-Each tap menu has to have its own contents inside now.
-Waiting for updating.
+Each tab menu has to have its own contents inside now.
+Registration tab is added.
+It's working as I want it to.

-I want to add a map on 'Venue' page and sub-tabs under 'Authors' tap.
+I want to add a map on 'Venue' page and sub-tabs under 'Authors' tab.
 Still do not have ideas how I want to do it.
 Hopefully the scroll bar would work here too.
 Also I should make a page for an error.